 Places in Palo Alto, video by Goretti Angeles Cabrera, Erandeni Sofia Espitia Mejia, Juan Daniel Franco Estrada, Luis Garcia Martinez, Olin Yaotl Márquez Cabrera, Barbara Niklas, Julia Tielke and Gloria Valdespino Domínguez.

-In the first quarter of 2017, we were given an insight into the neighborhood of Palo Alto, a living cooperative in Mexico City.
-Palo Alto is an example of self-organization and self-determination of a people exploited by neoliberal circumstances.
+We were invited to spend time in the neighborhood of Palo Alto, a living cooperative in Mexico City.
+Palo Alto is an example of self-organization and self-determination from a community exploited by neoliberal circumstances.

-In February 2017 we lived and worked in the San Francisquito neighborhood of Querétaro.
-With the help of local residents and BEMA, a newly-developed cultural hub, we constructed a mobile coffee cart using salvaged window frames and doors from the BEMA site.
-The cart became an extension of BEMA, a platform to visit neighbors, offer them coffee and talk about their ways of working and living.
+For two weeks in February 2017 we lived and worked in the San Francisquito neighborhood of Querétaro.
+With the help of local residents and our collaborators at BEMA, a newly-developed cultural platform, we constructed a mobile coffee cart using salvaged window frames and doors from the BEMA site.
+The cart became a small extension of BEMA, a platform to visit our neighbors, offer them coffee and talk about their ways of working and living.

 LINKS AND REFERENCES